TheAmazingBrianPowell/FTC_Simulator/README.md

 3. Run the code: `java path/to/FTC_simulator/FirstTechSimulator`

 ## Updates
 This is not the final product of this experiment.
-After school reopens, I plan on measuring some more variables to make this simulation more life-like as well as adding collisions, game components, and more functionality.
+After school reopens, I plan on measuring some more variables to make this simulation more life-like as well as adding collisions, game components, and more functionality (such as driving with encoders).